mmb-irb/MDDB-docker/readme/setup.md

 #### Enable modules

 Apache has many modules bundled with it that are available but not enabled in a fresh installation.
-We need to enable three of them for using Apache as a reverse proxy:
+We need to enable some of them:

+##### mod_rewrite

+Apache module that provides a powerful and flexible way to rewrite URLs:

+    sudo a2enmod rewrite

 ##### mod_proxy